msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 - Unexpected logical errors in code
   -- Eg. [SVN repositories have been corrupted](http://www.csoonline.com/article/3174793/security/sha-1-collision-can-break-svn-code-repositories.html) by passing in two files with the same hash

-Some applications don't have to worry about collisions, because there don't exist collisions for the range of inputs they need to handle.
+Some applications don't need to worry about collisions because collisions don't exist for the range of inputs they handle.
 Not all applications can take this for granted.

 ## Properties of good hash functions

 - Deterministic: A given input should always produce the same output.
-This is required for almost all algorithms that use hash functions to work.
+This is required by almost all algorithms that use hash functions.
 - Uniform: Every possible hash should have a similar probability of being produced for a random input.
 This isn't strictly necessary, but reduces clustering of collisions.
-- Appropriate range: A hash function should have an output size appropriate for the task, with a large enough hash space for applications that need to handle many unique inputs.
+- Appropriate range: A hash function should have a large enough hash space to handle all the unique inputs the application will receive.

 ## Properties of good look-up hash functions